JuliaMolSim/Molly.jl/GPU_PATCH.md

     the slowdown on the measured path.
   - The later removal of the host sync on `num_interacting_tiles` is still a good change, but it is not the fix for the regression versus `66ccb5`.
-  - The recent tangent / Enzyme-related code is not where this performance loss is coming from.
-The slowdown is in the primal CUDA force-path structure.
+  - The recent profiling work confirms that the regression is structural in the CUDA force path, not a small launch-parameter issue.

   ### Kernel-level reason to plan around: